 All 29 nominated points must be visited in order.
 The 29 points are the 26 peaks as well as the start point, Drumgoff, and the end point.
 The start point and the end point are the same physical location.

-- Competitors may run solo or in groups on the strict understanding that all members carry their own gear and that the navigation is done by a member doing the attempt in total.
+- To complete the Wicklow Round, competitors may run solo or in groups on the strict understanding that all members carry their own gear, are self-propelled (no physical pushing or towing) and that the navigation is done by the solo / group members who are validly attempting to do the Round in total.

 - A competitor must have sufficient resources and skills to survive in a mountain environment for the duration of the attempt.